[ ../ ]

 - an array of strings.

 - an array of arrays.
-Each array represents a command, and each command’s output is piped intothe following command’s standard input.
-For this a shell command string is created with pipe symbols between eachcommand.
+Each array represents a command, and each command’s output is piped into the following command’s standard input.
+For this a shell command string is created with pipe symbols between each command.

-Each command is a list of strings meant to end up in the final command unchanged.
+[!REMARK] From the source code: Each command is a list of strings meant to end up in the final command unchanged.
 In order to achieve this, every argument is shell-quoted.

 Quoting can be disabled for a particular argument by turning it into a reference, this allows inserting arbitrary shell options.
 For instance: the